MoralisWeb3/docs/docs/01-web3-data-api/internal-transactions.md

 | BNB Chain Testnet               | Coming soon | Partial                   |

 ## Will you be adding Internal Transactions to more chains?
 Yes, absolutely!
-We plan to add Internal Transactions across our other EVM chains such as Avalanche, Palm, Fantom and Cronos.
+We plan to add internal transactions across our other EVM chains such as Avalanche, Palm, Fantom and Cronos.
 Submit and vote on which chains we should focus on first [by visiting our Roadmap](https://roadmap.moralis.io/b/feature-requests/)!

 ## Are real-time and historical Internal Transactions supported?

-Currently Internal Transactions will be processed in real-time across Ethereum, Sepolia, Polygon and Mumbai.
+Currently internal transactions will be processed in real-time across Ethereum, Sepolia, Polygon and Mumbai.
 This means for all new transactions, where internal transactions exist, they will be available through the API.

-All historical Internal Transactions for Ethereum, Sepolia and Mumbai are also available, meaning every single Internal Transaction back to Block 0 is available on these blockchains.
+All historical internal transactions for Ethereum, Sepolia and Mumbai are also available, meaning every single internal transaction back to Block 0 is available on these blockchains.
 For BSC, BSC testnet and Polygon, these blockchains are still syncing and will fully complete in Q1.

 ## Why are Internal Transactions used?
 Internal transactions in Ethereum allow for transfer of Ether and other assets within the same smart contract without creating a new transaction on the blockchain.
 This can reduce the cost and increase the efficiency of executing certain operations within the contract, as it eliminates the need for a full transaction that incurs gas costs and network fees.

 Additionally, internal transactions provide a way for contracts to securely communicate with each other and interact with each other's state, facilitating complex, multi-step operations and enabling the development of more sophisticated decentralized applications.